Box Office: ‘M3GAN’ Slays With $30 Million Debut, ‘Avatar: The Way of Water’ Stays No. 1

 Move over, Jamie Lee Curtis and Neve Campbell.
-There’s a new scream queen in town… M3GAN.
+There’s a new scream queen in town.

 Universal and Blumhouse’s creepy doll thriller “M3GAN” — short for Model 3 Generative Android — made a killing in its opening weekend, collecting a better-than-expected $30.2 million from 3,509 North American theaters.
 Internationally, the film has generated $14.8 million to date, taking its global tally to $45 million.